tromp/cuckoo/README.md

 3) verification of the proof of work is instant, requiring 2 sha256 and 42x2 siphash computations.

 Runtime in Cuckoo Cycle is dominated by memory latency (67%).
+Any ASIC developed for Cuckoo Cycle will need to rely on commodity DRAM chips (SRAM, while an order of magnitude faster, is also 2 orders of magnitude more expensive, and thus not competitive).
+Such an ASIC would be focussed on orchestrating all the memory accesses which form the bottleneck, and thus replacable by a programmable part (or FPGA) without much loss in efficiency.
-This promotes the use of commodity general-purpose hardware over custom designed single-purpose hardware.
+In this way Cuckoo Cycle limits the advantage of custom designed single-purpose hardware over commodity general-purpose hardware.

 Other features: